stalniy/casl/docs/_posts/2017-07-21-check-abilities.md

 Think of it as asking "can the current user read at least one post?".
 The user can read a post which has `published` set to `true`, so this returns `true`.
 If you are doing a class name check, it is important you do another check once an instance becomes available so the object of conditions can be used.

-One more handy method is `thowUnlessCan`, it throws `ForbiddenError` if user is not able to perform an action on specified object.
+One more handy method is `throwUnlessCan`, it throws `ForbiddenError` if user is not able to perform an action on specified object.

 ```js
 async function findPost(req, res) {